School Structure and leadership

 All staff members are invited to be part of College.
 Through sharing study and taking up responsibility for the health of the school together, individual members have an opportunity to continually renew their understanding of the spiritual foundations upon which the school and Steiner education are built.
 We see this as an important commitment to ensuring that the education we offer remains vital and relevant.

-The Senior Leadership Team of the school consists of the Director, two Education Administrators (Primary and High School), the Business Administrator, and the Chair of College.
+The Senior Leadership Team of the school consists of the Director, three Education Administrators (Early Childhood, Primary and High School), the Economic Development Manager, and the Chair of College.
 They meet weekly to ensure the smooth operational functioning of the school.

 The Director is ultimately responsible for the day-to-day management and administration of the school and for implementing the quadrennial strategic plan, and annual operational plan and budget, and policies and procedures.
 The Leadership team also gives relevant advice to The Board on matters relating to finances and legalities.